logzly. Bath & Tile DIY

 When to Call a Pro

 If you discover rot behind the tub, extensive mold, or a cracked tub that needs replacement, it’s time to bring in a licensed plumber.
 A good seal can’t fix structural damage, but it can protect the rest of your bathroom from future problems.
+For more advanced techniques, see how to caulk your bathtub like a pro.

 Bottom Line